+The Trustees receive monthly reports on the position of the Trust this information is discussed at each committee meeting to enable them to monitor the performance of the Trust compared to aims, strategies and financial budgets.
 As funding is based on pupil numbers this is a key performance indicator.
-Total pupil numbers for 2018/19 were 977 against a forecast of 977, both schools are full and have waiting lists, Broke Hall also has a nursery with 26 places available for morning and afternoon sessions.
+Total pupil numbers in the census for 2019/20 were 978, both schools were full and had waiting lists, Broke Hall also has a nursery with 26 places available for morning and afternoon sessions.

 Another key financial performance indicator is staffing costs as a percentage of total income excluding conversion balances.
-For 2018/19 this was 80%.
-The Trustees are confident that staffing levels are closely monitored to agreed Full Time Equivalents and staffing structures all approved by the MGB.
+For 2019/20 this was 80.0% (2018/19: 79.7%) The Trustees are confident that staffing levels are closely monitored to agreed Full Time Equivalents and staffing structures all approved by the MGB.

 The Finance and Audit Committee also monitor premises costs to General Annual Grant (GAG) income, capitation spend for curriculum departments to GAG income, total income less grants and cash flow on a regular basis to ensure that the budget is set and managed appropriately.
-All of the above KPI's were within the parameters set by the MGB.